mikira7/sta2e-toolkit/README.md

 - **Combat HUD** — draggable widget for ship and ground combat with bridge station assignments
 - **Zone System** — hex/polygon zone grid with range bands (Contact/Close/Medium/Long) and ruler integration
 - **NPC & Player Roller** — LCARS-styled dice roller with Threat spending and reroll support with auto theat and momentum spending, and reroll functions.
+- **Social Opposed Task Builder** - A simple prompt to build social tasks between two characters that auto adds the difficutly in for the attacker.
 - **Warp Travel Calculator** — travel time and stardate advancement
 - **Transporter** — visual beam-in/out effects for tokens
 - **Alert HUD** — alert status overlay